docupike/docs/docs/en/user/basics/object-details.md

 Use the **`←`** back arrow at the top left to return to the Finder.

-The first time you open an object, a **Quick tour** dialog walks you through three slides, *Details of your assets*, single-value vs. multi-value categories, and a hint that categories can be customised in the settings area.
+The first time you open an object, a **Quick tour** dialog walks you through three slides, *Details of your assets*, single-value vs. multi-value categories, and a hint that categories can be customized in the settings area.
 Use **Next** to step through, or **Skip tour** on the last slide to dismiss it.
 The tour is shown once per user account.